Help Me, Rhonda: Critical reception

 Upon release, Billboard described the single version as "an intriguing off-beat rouser" which "can't miss."
 Cash Box described it as "a power-packed hard-driving romantic surfin’-rocker with an extremely infectious danceable back-beat."
+Record World said it "should be big b. o." although it "has less of their surf sound than usual, by the way."
 Wilson later said of the song, "I would've made a better rhythm — it wasn't in the pocket."

 "Help Me, Rhonda" continues to attract critical acclaim.
 Writers from Paste Magazine and The Guardian included the song on their lists of the best Beach Boys songs, with the former publication calling the song Brian Wilson's "finest pre-Pet Sounds track."
 In a retrospective review, William Ruhlmann of AllMusic said of the song, "It remains one of the best examples of [Brian] Wilson's ability to turn the turmoil of his life into stirring music."